 Sanjay Puri is one of the leading architects in India; he has inspired thousands of students and upcoming architects with his work, passion, and love for this field.
 Day by day, his popularity is increasing among the students.
-He is the founder of “Sanjay Puri Architects”, which has won numerous awards and recognition around the world for its innovative ideas and sustainable design.
-His firm is listed in the top 100 architects worldwide by Archdaily and in the top 136 design firms by Architizer, New York.
-As of now, his firm has won a total of 360+ international and national awards.
+He is the founder and Principal Architect at “Sanjay Puri Architects”, which has won numerous awards and recognition around the world for its innovative ideas and sustainable design.
+His firm is listed in the top 100 architects worldwide by Arch daily and in the top 136 design firms by Architizer, New York.
+As of now, his firm has won a total of 405+ international and national awards.
 He has been honored with most WA Awards, and he became a member of RIBA in 2020 and is still an honored member.

-With a diverse portfolio of townships, schools, hotels, retail, and office buildings and a firm that runs with a staff of 81 people, they continue their quest to create contextually innovative design solutions and spaces that revolutionize how they are experienced and sustainable on a large scale.
+With a diverse portfolio of townships, schools, hotels, retail, and office buildings.
+His firm that runs with a staff of total 90 architects and interior designer (as of 06 February 2024) currently working on several Hospitality projects, Residential townships, Office buildings, Schools, Residential buildings , Entertainment and Retail Spaces and Institutional projects.
+They continue their quest to create contextually innovative design solutions and spaces that revolutionize how they are experienced and sustainable on a large scale.

 What do you think about him?
 Why is he becoming the modern face of architecture in India?
 What influences him?
 If you’d like this type of blog, then share it with your friends and tell us which topic you want to read next from architecture.
 Comment below…

-Sanjay Puri was born in 1965 in Rajasthan, India.
-He belonged to a family of doctors.
+Sanjay Puri was born in 20 April 1965 (age 57 years) in Rajasthan, India.
+He is He belonged to a family of doctors.
 He completed his schooling at Mayo College in Ajmer, India.
 Then he joined Junior College for further studies at St. Xavier’s College, Mumbai, India.
 His family always supported his decisions and encouraged him to follow them.
 While reading the novel “Fountainhead,” his first interest in architecture developed at the age of 16.
 After completing his schooling, he joined Hafeez Contractor for a summer internship program, even before he entered architecture college.
 He joined an architecture college in 1983 at Rachna Sansad’s academy of architecture in Mumbai, India.

 He was very enthusiastic about this field from the beginning.
 He worked under the mentorship of Hafeez Contractor while he was pursuing architecture and continued to work with him for the next four years.
 After that, he founded “Sanjay Puri Architects” in 1992.
 His first project was to design a 54-acre township in Vasai, which he won through a commission.
 After that, he worked on several other projects and continued to grow his firm.